Come face-to-face with the kings and queens who have shaped British history for over 500 years.

 Discover key works featuring in the upcoming exhibition.
 Find out more

 Tudors to Windsors features works by some of the most important artists to have worked in Britain, from court painters Sir Peter Lely and Sir Godfrey Kneller to photographers Cecil Beaton and Annie Leibovitz and artists such as Andy Warhol.

 This major exhibition brings together works from the National Portrait Gallery, Royal Museums Greenwich and private collections in a truly landmark collaboration.

 (Main image © National Portrait Gallery, London)

 Greenwich is steeped in royal history.
 It was the birthplace of Henry VIII and Elizabeth I, is the home of the Royal Observatory founded by Charles II, and at its heart sits the stunning Queen’s House commissioned by Anne of Denmark, consort to James I of England.

-In 2020 the Queen’s House will also host the free exhibition Faces of a Queen, displaying the three surviving Armada Portraits of Elizabeth I together for the very first time.
+This year the Queen’s House is also hosting the free exhibition Faces of a Queen, displaying the three surviving Armada Portraits of Elizabeth I together for the very first time.